 01 of 11

-The most popular cities in Canada cover a range of destination types reflecting the diversity of the country.
-From sophisticated urban adventures, like Toronto or Montreal, to more laid-back destinations, like Victoria, the following list comprises the top 10 most popular cities in Canada to visit by number of annual visitors (Source: Statistics Canada, International Travel Survey, 2007).
+The most famous cities in Canada cover a range of destination types that reflect the diversity of the country.
+They range from sophisticated urban adventures, like Toronto or Montreal, to more laid-back destinations, like Victoria, British Columbia.
+Whatever kind of vacation is your favorite, you'll find it in one of these cool Canadian cities.Continue to 2 of 11 below.

 02 of 11

-Often mistaken as our national capital (which is actually Ottawa), Toronto is probably Canada's best known city, in large part due to the hubbub around the Toronto International Film Festival, the sky-high CN Tower and major sports franchises, including the Blue Jays, the Toronto Maple Leafs and the Raptors.
+Often mistaken as Canada's national capital, which is actually Ottawa, Toronto is probably Canada's best-known city, in large part because of the hubbub around the Toronto International Film Festival, the sky-high CN Tower, and major sports franchises like the Blue Jays, the Toronto Maple Leafs, and the Raptors.

-Toronto is a bustling, multicultural metropolis, with large swaths of distinct populations and neighbourhoods, such as Greek, Italian, Korean and the second largest Chinatown in North America.
-Toronto is also the country's financial centre and has lots of men in expensive blue suits swaggering around its downtown.
+Toronto is a bustling, multicultural metropolis, with large swaths of distinct populations and neighborhoods that include Greek, Italian, and Korean and the second largest Chinatown in North America.
+Toronto is also the country's financial center and has lots of men in expensive blue suits swaggering around its downtown.

-In addition to all the urban finery of a major city (museums, shopping spots, live theatre etc),...
-Toronto has ready access to miles and miles of Lake Ontario waterfront as well as three rivers that intersect the city and provide a respite by way of trails and parks.
+In addition to all the urban finery of a major city (museums, great shopping, and live theater), Toronto has ready access to miles and miles of Lake Ontario waterfront as well as three rivers that intersect the city and provide a respite by way of trails and parks.

 03 of 11

-A great destination in its own right, Vancouver is also a gateway to all sorts of nearby adventures, including Whistler/ Blackomb ski resort, and numerous islands off the coast.
+A great destination in its own right, Vancouver is also a gateway to all sorts of nearby adventures, including Whistler/Blackcomb ski resort, and numerous islands off the coast.
 Vancouver is also a port stop for about a million people on cruise ships, most often headed for Alaska.

 04 of 11

-French and English are the main influences, but this unique Canadian city is truly international.
+French and English are the main influences in Montreal, but this unique Canadian city is truly international.
 Montreal has an energy and joie de vivre found only in the world’s best cities.

-The biggest draw in Montreal is the city's Old Town, which is a central neighbourhood close to the water that is preserved in much of its original state and profuse with French flare.
-The 17th century architecture and cobblestone streets will have you wondering if you travelled to Europe by mistake.
+The biggest draw in Montreal is the city's Old Town, which is a central neighborhood close to the water that is preserved in much of its original state and filled with French flair.
+The 17th-century architecture and cobblestone streets will have you wondering if you traveled to Europe by mistake.

-Montreal has a city population of 1.7 million, or 3.8 million when you take into account the greater Montreal region.
-Though Montreal is officially a French speaking city (as is the province of Quebec), many of its residents, especially those in the retail and hospitality industries, speak English.
+Though Montreal is officially a French-speaking city, as is the province of Quebec, many of its residents, especially those in the retail and hospitality industries, also speak English.

-Right up until the 1970's, Montreal was Canada's economic centre until Toronto took the helm.
-Many important buildings and... landmarks remain, including 50 National Historic Sites of Canada.Continue to 5 of 11 below.
+Right up until the 1970s, Montreal was Canada's economic center until Toronto took the helm.
+Many important buildings and landmarks remain, including 50 National Historic Sites of Canada.Continue to 5 of 11 below.

 05 of 11

-Niagara Falls, Ontario, on the Canadian side (Niagara Falls, NY, is on the U.S. side) has been historically known as a honeymoon destination, attracting millions of newlywed or just plain passionate couples each year.
+Niagara Falls, Ontario, on the Canadian side (Niagara Falls, N.Y., is on the U.S. side) has been historically known as a honeymoon destination, attracting millions of newlyweds or just plain passionate couples each year.

 There are two main tourist areas: Fallsview at the mouth of Canada's Horseshoe Falls and Clifton Hill about a mile away.
-The two are connected by a promenade that runs along the brink... of the Niagara Gorge, but both are gimmicky, neon and charmless.
-Clifton Hill comprises tourist shops, a mini-putt, haunted house, ferris wheel, more than one waterpark and other ways to empty your wallet and transform your children into demanding holy terrors in record time.
+The two are connected by a promenade that runs along the brink of the Niagara Gorge, but both are gimmicky, neon-filled, and charmless.
+Clifton...
+Hill has tourist shops, a mini-putt, haunted house, Ferris wheel, more than one water park, and other ways to empty your wallet.

 But as far as value?
 Check out the surrounding region, especially Niagara-on-the-Lake, for a more local, authentic experience.Continue to 6 of 11 below.